 Intellectual Property Law Certificate

-The Center for Advanced Legal Studies offers a certificate program for lawyers and other professionals to learn the basics of IP law.
+The IP concentration offers an online IP certificate program for lawyers and other professionals to learn the basics of IP law.

 Masters in Global Technology (LLM)